 The date of the Medicaid application;

-The approval date of the SRF; orWaiver
+The CAP Effective Date on the DHB-2193, Memorandum of CAP Waiver Enrollment Status;

-The date of de-institutionalization.stated
+The date of de-institutionalization; or

+D. The effective date stated in a state court resolution or a court order.

 VII.
 RECERTIFICATION

 All recertifications must be completed as ex-parte by first using electronic data sources and available agency records to determine continued eligibility.
-The local agency will receive a HBMemorandum of CAP Waiver Enrollment and Service Plan/POC Summary from CAP
+The local agency will receive the DHB-2193, Memorandum of CAP Waiver Enrollment Status and Service Plan/POC Summary from the CAP case management entity.

 1. The caseworker is required to:

 a.
-Conduct all electronic matches, including OVS;
+Conduct all electronic matches, including Online Verification System (OVS);

 b.
 Check other available records; and